 Overpronators roll their ankles too far down and in with every step.
 This causes the foot to keep rolling at the time when the toes should be triggering push-off.
 Consequently, the burden of lift-off shifts entirely to the big toe and second toe, exacerbating the twist on every step.

-Overpronation could cause strain on the heavily-loaded big and second toes and leave the foot lacking stability.
+Overpronation could cause strain on the heavily-loaded big and second toes and leave the foot lacking stability, resulting in poor running form.
 The exaggerated rotation triggers more tibial rotation in the lower leg.

 What Is Supination?